Linear and nonlinear stability of rate-and-state faults: Discussion

-To highlight the consequence of this reduction in the nucleation length, we consider how the phase diagram of fault behavior changes when considering a state evolution other than aging.
-Specifically, we consider a finite rate-weakening patch of length $2L$ loaded by steady creep at a rate $V_{pl}$ beyond the patch.
-The critical fault size $L_c$ at which linear stability is lost is given by \ref{eq:Lc1} and shown in Figure \ref{fig:se}a.
+To highlight the consequence of this reduction in the nucleation length, we consider how the phase diagram of fault behavior changes under a state evolution other than aging ($\epsilon<1$).
+Specifically, we examine the case of a finite rate-weakening asperity of length $2L$ loaded by steady creep at a rate $V_{pl}$.
+The critical fault size $L_c$ at which linear stability is lost is given by (\ref{eq:Lc1}) and shown in Figure \ref{fig:se}a.
 Additionally in Figure \ref{fig:se}a, we show the minimum nucleation length $L_p$ for an aging-law fault reduced by a factor $\epsilon$ to give the correct corresponding length $\epsilon L_p$ for this intermediate evolution law.
 For this particular plot, we consider a state evolution law ``halfway" between aging and slip, with $\epsilon=0.5$.
 The consequence is the addition of a fourth possible phase of fault behavior, in addition to the previously known phases of steady creep, aseismic transients, and dynamic rupture.
 This fourth phase occurs when the fault length is such that $L_p<L<L_c$.
 In this case, the fault is linearly stable, but non-linearly unstable.
-This implies that a steady uniform creep of the rate-weakening patch is stable to small perturbations, but unstable to sufficiently large perturbations: the fault will not spontaneously nucleate a dynamic rupture under the given loading conditions, can be driven to accelerate towards dynamic rupture in the manner of \emph{eq:bu} if the fault experiences a large-amplitude perturbation.
-In Figure \ref{fig:se}b, we highlight that decreasing the value of $\epsilon$ towards the slip law limit enlarges the region in phase space occupied by this fourth phase.
-In the limit $\epsilon L_p\rightarrow 0$ in the slip-law limit, implying that any $L<L_c$ is potentially nonlinearly unstable.
-However, stability analyses of spring-block model with slip and intermediate-law state evolution indicate that the size of the perturbation required for instability increases with the equivalent stiffness of the system, which is expected to scale with the inverse of the fault dimension [\emph{Gu et al.}, 1983; \emph{Ciardo and Viesca}, 2025]: faults much smaller than $L_c$ will need a substantially larger amplitude perturbation to trigger dynamic rupture.
+This implies that a steady uniform creep of the rate-weakening patch is stable to small perturbations, but unstable to sufficiently large perturbations: the fault will not spontaneously nucleate a dynamic rupture under the given loading conditions, can be driven to accelerate towards dynamic rupture in the manner of (\ref{eq:bu}) if the fault experiences a large-amplitude perturbation.
+In Figure \ref{fig:se}b, we highlight that decreasing the value of $\epsilon$ towards the slip law limit ($\epsilon\rightarrow 0$) enlarges the region in phase space occupied by this fourth phase: in this limit $\epsilon L_p\rightarrow 0$, implying that any $L<L_c$ is potentially nonlinearly unstable.
+However, non-linear stability analyses of spring-block model with slip and intermediate-law state evolution indicate that the size of the perturbation required for instability increases with the equivalent stiffness of the system, which is expected to scale with the inverse of the fault dimension [{\it Gu et al.}, 1983; {\it Ciardo and Viesca}, 2025]: faults much smaller than $L_c$ will need a substantially larger amplitude perturbation to trigger dynamic rupture.
+While such spring-block models provide the best available estimate of the magnitude of the perturbation required to do so, the models have the deficiency of a single degree of freedom.
+The mapping of spring stiffness to fault dimension assumes the dominance of a single eigenmode, but the response of a fault in a continuum can be thought to be composed of any number of these orthogonal eigenmodes.
+In a linear regime these eigenmodes evolve independently, but couple under non-linearity.
+Thus while perturbations in spring-block models are largely characterized by an amplitude and direction in a two-dimensional state space, the additional factor of the spatial distribution of the perturbation come into play on continuous faults.